 In August 1877, Tucker was made jailer of Silver City, New Mexico.
 But, that wouldn’t last for long, as just a few months later, the El Paso Salt War, a feud between El Paso businessmen fighting to acquire title to the salt deposits near the base of the Guadalupe Mountains, erupted.

 Later that year, in April, Tucker became the first town marshal of Silver City, New Mexico, and continued to serve as a Grant County deputy sheriff.
 He soon put a stop to the discharging of firearms on the city streets.
 He also killed a thief while trying to escape and was engaged in a gunfight with three horse thieves inside a Silver City saloon, killing two of them and wounding a third.
-In November 1878, he was shot and wounded during a shootout with a cowboy named Caprio Rodriguez, when the man resisted arrest.
+In November 1878, he was shot and wounded during a shootout with a cowboy named Caprio Rodriguez when the man resisted arrest.
 However, in the end, Rodriguez lay dead.
 That same month, he resigned his position as City Marshal but became but was reappointed the following year, on May 2, 1879.

 The following year, Tucker became the City Marshal for Shakespeare, New Mexico, and in September, shot and killed cattle rustler Jake Bond.
 November was a busy month for the city marshal.
 He killed a man who rode his horse into a local hotel dining room and arrested outlaws Sandy King and “Russian Bill” Tattenbaum, who were hanged by the town’s Vigilante Committee inside the Grant House.